 Is the company clued in about on-site SEO and how exactly are they putting that into action.
 Check their site to find out if their on-page SEO is impressive enough.
 What about their site navigation?

 Another way to look at it is to look at the authority sites they’re featured in.
-For a company that promises to get you a good number of quality backlinks, they should at least be in position to get some for themselves.
+For a company that promises to get you a good number of quality backlinks, they should at least be in a position to get some for themselves.

 Be on the lookout for liars.
-A company that promises to get you the topmost spot will be outright lying, a dead giveaway that there are more disappointments to follow or the company is involved in some shoddy SEO tactics that are likely to come and bite you in future.
+A company that promises to get you the topmost spot will be outright lying, a dead giveaway that there are more disappointments to follow, or the company is involved in some shoddy SEO tactics that are likely to come and bite you in the future.

 SEO Takes Time

-SEO takes time – nothing like overnight success.
+SEO takes time – nothing like an overnight success.
 Any company that promises you results within a month or two should raise suspicion.

 SEO requires that you spend the necessary time doing all that’s required of you to become an authority or to even find a slot within the first few pages of search engines.